tarantool/doc/doc/book/box/engines/memtx.rst

 =======================

 This chapter gives an overview of the ``memtx`` in-memory storage engine used in Tarantool by default.
-The following topics are described in brief with the references to the chapters explaining the subject matter in details.
+The following topics are described with the references to the other chapters explaining the subject matter in details.

 ..  contents::
     :local: